psiva06/git-handy/git-basics.md

 	git merge #<commithash>  #-> Merge all the changes/commits up to the provided commit hash git cherry-pick #<commithash>  #-> Merge only the povided commit change on top of the current commit.

+#11.
+To code changes in very last commit
+        git add #<filename> #-> Name of the new file added. git commit --amend  #->This newly added file will be part of very last commit.
+It doesnt create new commit or changeid.

+#12.
+To change the commit username after cherry pick or change author of very last commit
+        git cherry-pick #<commithash>  #-> Merge only the povided commit change on top of the current commit. git commit --amend --author="sivasubramanian palanisamy <mailid@mail.com>"